prameya/webdora-d8/README.md

 Then `composer update -v`

 Now you should have a Drupal install showing up on `http://localhost` (depending on your configuration and setup).

+## Deployment notes
+This project is NOT deployment ready.
+Currently under active development.